Burial alternatives

 These practices introduce a significant array of pollutants, including chemicals and heavy metals, into our precious soil and water systems.
 What if we could rewrite this story, choosing a final homage that contributes positively to the planet that has nurtured us?

 Innovative burial alternatives invite us to consider options that celebrate life through a lens of sustainability and environmental mindfulness.
-As we become more attuned to the environmental legacy we leave behind, it’s clear our choices for eternal rest must reflect not only respect for our loved ones but also for the Earth itself.
+As we become more attuned to the environmental legacy we leave behind, it’s clear our choices for eternal rest must reflect not only respect for our loved ones but also for the earth itself.

-1. Burial Alternative: Memorial forest
+1. Memorial Forest

 A memorial forest offers a serene and environmentally-conscious alternative to traditional burials.
 Instead of graveyards, envision tranquil forests where each tree stands as a living tribute to a departed soul.